'Victim-blaming', interrogating counsellor censured following rape comments

 Caldwell found that Mr B failed to abide by ethical standards for a number of reasons:

--He failed to act with care and respect in the session with Mrs A in September 2020 when she told him about the rape incident.
+- He failed to act with care and respect in the session with Mrs A in September 2020 when she told him about the rape incident.

--He failed to minimise harm to her by telling her that he considered her experience to be false, and advised her against making a complaint to police.
+- He failed to minimise harm to her by telling her that he considered her experience to be false, and advised her against making a complaint to police.

--He did not use appropriate or respectful language in communications about Mrs A to the commission.
+- He did not use appropriate or respectful language in communications about Mrs A to the commission.

--He did not adhere to clear professional boundaries, highlighted by information he shared about Mrs A with her sexual partners.
+- He did not adhere to clear professional boundaries, highlighted by information he shared about Mrs A with her sexual partners.

--He failed to provide Mrs A with her health information when requested.
+- He failed to provide Mrs A with her health information when requested.

 Caldwell recommended that Mr B write an apology to Mrs A.